-After adding your section average and course final exam score, you must have a Final Score of 166.5 to pass the course.
-Students scoring a 166.5 or better will receive a "Pass" for the course.
-Students with a 210 score or more at the end of the course will receive a "Pass with Honors" for the course.
+After adding your section average and course final exam score, you must have a Final Score of 161.5 to pass the course.
+Students scoring a 161.5 or better will receive a "Pass" for the course.
+Students who finish the course with a score of 185 or more will receive a "Pass with Honors" for the course.
 Students who have previously failed to satisfactorily complete the course may not pass with honors regardless of how well they perform when they do pass.
-Students who score less than a 166.5 (or who have failed to qualify for the final exam) will receive an Unsatisfactory/Incomplete (UI) grade for the course and will have to repeat it successfully to graduate.
+Students who score less than a 161.5 (or who have failed to qualify for the final exam) will receive an Unsatisfactory/Incomplete (UI) grade for the course and will have to repeat it successfully to graduate.
 Students who are enrolled in the course but do not complete assignments, quizzes, and finals when eligible, will receive an F in the course.